Amanda (Highlander)

-Amanda is a fictional character in the television series Highlander: The Series and Highlander: The Raven, portrayed by actress Elizabeth Gracen.
+Amanda is a fictional character in the television series Highlander: The Series and Highlander: The Raven, portrayed by Elizabeth Gracen.
 She is one of the Immortals, immune to old age and death except by taking the head off.
 Some Immortals play The Game, seeking each other out for a duel to the death, for which the survivor is rewarded with a Quickening.

 Amanda was created to be a former lover of fellow Immortal Duncan MacLeod, the protagonist of the Highlander: The Series television series.
 She originally appeared in the 1993 episode "The Lady and the Tiger" as a "villain of the week" type character.
 However, the writers and fans enjoyed her cunning, lying, immoral, selfish, and manipulative ways and she remained a part of the series.
 She then starred in a short-lived series of her own, Highlander: The Raven.

 Biography

 Amanda was born in St. Anne in Normandy, France in 820 (though the exact date is unclear).
 She is poor, starving, and uneducated, and her skills as a thief are rudimentary at best.
 She is caught stealing food from a plague-ridden house and savagely beaten about the head, resulting in her first death.
 Since she allegedly consumed contaminated food, her body is to be cast into a cleansing fire in an attempt to keep from spreading the plague further.
 However, the Immortal Rebecca Horne saves her from that fate just as Amanda breathes her last.

 Rebecca becomes Amanda's mentor, but they eventually become good friends.
 She teaches Amanda about The Game, but also about life and personal growth.
 It is Rebecca's fondness, empathy, and friendship that motivates Amanda to try to live, if just for a little while, as a "proper lady" should.
 Amanda leaves Rebecca and the Abbey of St. Anne in 853; as a parting gift, Rebecca gives Amanda a piece of her crystal, The Methuselah Stone, something she had done before with some of her other pupils.
 It is rumored that whoever possesses all the pieces of the stone would become invincible.
 Breaking up the stone proves to be an effective means of keeping this from occurring, though it would put Amanda's life at risk in "Methuselah's Gift".

 During her travels later that same year, Amanda meets the Immortal Hengist the Saxon, who challenges her to The Game.
 Fearing for her life, she runs back to Rebecca's abbey instead, knowing the Immortal will not fight her on Holy Ground.
 Rather than coddling her, however, Rebecca advises her ward to consider facing her demons, pointing out that she will not be able to run forever.
 Gathering her courage, Amanda not only faces the Immortal Saxon, she wins and receives her first Quickening.
 She leaves the abbey a final time to face an uncertain future.